eMahtab/java/Java-8/functional-interfaces/README.md

 **Functional interfaces provide target types for lambda expressions and method references.**

-**Each functional interface has exactlly one abstract method, called the functional method for that functional interface, to which the lambda expression's parameter and return types are matched or adapted.**
+**Each functional interface has exactly one abstract method, called the functional method for that functional interface, to which the lambda expression's parameter and return types are matched or adapted.**

 Functional interfaces are introduced in Java 8.